watem-sedem/watem-sedem/docs/tutorial.rst

     endtime model = 2940
     ...

-The CN module creates some additional :ref:`output <CNoutput>`.
-Most output is automatically generated by enabling the CN module, however, we are able to write an extra raster as output:
+The CN module will create some additional :ref:`output <CNoutput>`.
+Most output is automatically generated by enabling the CN module, however, it is posible to write an extra output raster, namely, the 'rainfall excess' raster (Remap.rst).
+This can be done by adding following line to the ini-file:

 .. code-block:: ini